Genus-zero and genus-one string amplitudes and special multiple zeta values: Introduction

 which in particular implies Theorem A. The superscript ``(cl)'' refers once again to the fact that we are considering numbers coming from closed strings.

 We remark that a purely number-theoretical consequence of the results of this first part of the paper is to highlight two special subspaces (see Section~\ref{SSec:epq=0})

 both of dimension~$O(w)$, the first spanned by the Taylor coefficients~$e_{p,q}$ of~$V^{({\rm cl})}$ (see formula~(\ref{AD})) or equivalently by the coefficients~$\gamma_{n,k}$ of the Laurent polynomials~$d_\l(Y)$, and the second spanned by the numbers $Z(k,r)$ from~(\ref{Z}).
-These vector spaces are contained in the presumably much larger spaces~$\mathcal{R}_w$ and~$\mathcal{Z}_w$ of weight-$w$ polynomials in odd zeta values and \MZVs, respectively\footnote{The dimensions of $\mathcal{R}_w$ and $\mathcal{Z}_w$ conjecturally grow roughly like $e^{\pi\sqrt{w/3}}$ and $(1.3247\cdots)^w$, respectively, although neither dimension can be proved to be larger than~1 for any~$w$.}, and have interesting structural properties.
+These vector spaces are contained in the presumably much larger spaces~$\mathcal{R}_w$ and~$\mathcal{Z}_w$ of weight-$w$ polynomials in odd zeta values and \MZVs, respectively\footnote{The dimensions of $\mathcal{R}_w$ and $\mathcal{Z}_w$ conjecturally grow roughly like $e^{\pi\sqrt{w/3}}$ and $(1.3247\cdots)^w$, respectively, although neither dimension can be proved to be larger than~1 for any~$w$.}, and have interesting structures, studied in Section~\ref{SSec:epq=0}.

 We now turn to the open string side of this story.
 Holomorphic (but not quite modular\footnote{The functions~$B_\l(\tau)$ can be written as special combinations of iterated Eichler integrals of Eisenstein series~\cite{MMV} called \emph{elliptic multiple zeta values}~\cite{Enriquez}.}) analogues~$B_\l(\tau)$ of the functions~$D_\l(\tau)$ were recently introduced in~\cite{BSZ} and related to the computation of genus-one open superstring amplitudes.
 They are known as (two-point, B-cycle) \emph{holomorphic graph functions}.
 It was shown in~\cite{BSZ} that $B_\l(\tau)=b_\l(T)+O(e^{-T})$ for $T:=\pi\tau/i\rightarrow +\infty$ and~$b_\l(T)$ a Laurent polynomial with coefficients contained in the ring of \MZVs.
 In Section~\ref{Sec:Open} we study these Laurent polynomials and we relate them to the genus-zero Veneziano function~$V^{({\rm op})}$.
 More specifically, the coefficients of~$b_\l(T)$ are simple linear combinations of special \MZVs \ ~$\eta_{n,k}$ (see Theorem~\ref{PropOp} and its corollary) and we will show (Proposition~\ref{propWop}) the identity